Mathematics, Substance and Surmise: Views on the Meaning and Ontology

 --- from a variety of disciplinary perspectives, including mathematics,

-philosophy, computer science, history, sociology, semiotics, psychology,
+philosophy, computer science, history, sociology, semiotics, and psychology.

 ``Mathematics and Language.''